Seagate/cortx-motr/doc/HLD-FOP-State-Machine.md

 * Use a per-locality thread (or a few per-locality threads) to handle db5 activity in the locale:
     - Advantages: purity and efficiency of the non-blocking model are maintained. db5 foot-print is confined and distributed across localities.
-    - Disadvantages: db5 threads of different localities will fight for shared db5 data, including cache-hot b-tree index nodes leading to worse cache utilization and cache-line ping-ponging (on the positive side, higher level b-tree nodes are rarely modified and so can be shared by multiple cores).
+    - Disadvantages: db5 threads of different localities will compete for shared db5 data, including cache-hot b-tree index nodes leading to worse cache utilization and cache-line ping-ponging (on the positive side, higher level b-tree nodes are rarely modified and so can be shared by multiple cores).

 ### Scalability
-The point of the non-blocking model is to improve server scalability by
+The point of the non-blocking model is to improve server scalability by:

 - Reducing cache foot-print, by replacing thread stacks with smaller fom-s.
 -	Reducing scheduler overhead by using state machines instead of blocking and waking threads.